Pine Beetle Spraying Program

-The wood chipping program provides a great opportunity for Eagles Nest Property Owners to dispose of branches, logs and trees up to nine inches in diameter in order to reduce the threat of wildfire encroaching homes.
+The wood chipping program provides a great opportunity for Eagles Nest Property Owners to dispose of branches, logs and trees in order to reduce the threat of wildfire encroaching homes.
 There are very specific guidelines as to what materials will be accepted and how the material needs to be stacked.
 Improperly stacked slash or materials not meeting guidelines will not be picked up.
 Please visit the Summit County website by clicking here for more information.

 Please note - It is important to adhere to the Eagles Nest Property Homeowners Association Declarations and Covenants concerning the removal of living trees.